Significant Accounting Policies

 l) Borrowing cost:

-Borrowing cost attributable to the acquisition or construction of qualifying assets are capitalized as part of the cost of such assets.
+Borrowing cost attributable to the acquisition or construction of qualifying assets are capitalised as part of the cost of such assets.
 A qualifying asset is one that necessarily takes substantial period of time to get ready for its intended use.
 All other borrowing costs are charged to revenue.

 m) Taxation: